-Revenue is not permitted to operate the taxpayer's computer system.
 The taxpayer will be asked to generate reports, and provide data files from the systems in use.
 A full back- up of the system's data files may also be requested.
-The data requested will be transferred to Revenue encrypted storage devices.
-The Revenue Auditor may need to input a password using the taxpayer's computer.
+The Revenue File Transfer Service (RFTS) is a secure facility that can be used to securely exchange data with Revenue personnel and is the preferred method of transferring data.
+The use of Revenue encrypted storage devices can also be used where necessary.
 Electronic and paper records provided in the course of compliance interventions are subject to Revenue data protection policy and data protection legislation.